cubiio/samatkins.me/src/pages/blog/2018-04-20-converting-react-app-typescript/index.md

 This was a common issue across multiple files.
 The fix was straightforward in terms of syntax:

-`import React from 'react';` needs to be `import * as React from 'react';` and then fix how the class is declared `class BooksApp extends React.Component`.
+`import React from 'react';` needs to be `import * as React from 'react';` and then fix how the class is declared `class BooksApp extends React.Component` instead of `class BooksApp extends Component`.

 In addition, in the same file I had `import ReactDOM from 'react-dom';` which needs to be `import * as ReactDOM from 'react-dom';`

 Now the harder part.
 Why was this an issue for TypeScript?
 And how did the fix work?

 After some research, here's what I learned.
 The React package (and many other packages) don't actually have a default export.
 Instead they have named exports.
 So why doesn't this work with TypeScript?
 Basically it's a difference between how Babel and TypeScript handle this.
-Babel creates a synthetic default export from all of the named exports, whereas TypeScript doesn't follow this approach.
+Babel is used by `create-react-app` to compile the JavaScript and it creates a synthetic default export from all of the named exports, whereas TypeScript doesn't follow this approach.

 So in TypeScript you need to import everything and then use the named export when required.
 For example, to use the React Component named export you would do this: